Skip to Content

 While our hair is impacted by so many different factors - from the temperature and humidity to the vitamins in our diet - this is one area where it exclusively relies on heredity.
 Fine hair is just something you’re born with, resulting from your unique genetic makeup.
 There’s nothing you can do to truly alter it, although various products and styling methods can make the best of what you were given!

 Absolutely!
-Using volumizing shampoos and conditioners, choosing layered haircuts, trying out products like hair powders, and strategically creating lift at the roots with cool air all help give the appearance of more body and bounce.
+Using volumizing shampoos and conditioners, choosing blunt cuts or haircuts with light, internal layers to maintain weight at the ends, trying out products like hair powders, and strategically creating lift at the roots with tension and warm air, then setting it with a cool shot, helps give the appearance of more body and bounce.
 Rollers and specialized treatments from a professional can be very useful, too.

 For starters, do what you can to protect your hair from thermal damage.
 Beyond that, though, using gentler products, washing a little more often, eating a balanced diet, and being more delicate with your strands are winning strategies if you want your fine hair to look and feel its best.